nitrite/nitrite-doc/java-sdk/collection/read.md

 - `limit`: It specifies the maximum number of documents to be returned by the find operation.
 - `skip`: It specifies the number of documents to be skipped from the beginning of the result set.
-- `orderBy`: It specifies a collection of fields to be sorted by along with sort order for each field.
+- `orderBy`: It specifies a collection of fields to be sorted by, along with sort order for each field.
 The sort order can be `SortOrder.Ascending` or `SortOrder.Descending`.
 - `collator`: It specifies a collator to be used for sorting.
 If this option is not specified, then the default collator will be used.
 - `distinct`: It specifies if the find operation should return distinct documents.
 If this option is `true`, then it will return only the distinct documents.
 Otherwise, it will return all the documents matched by the filter.